Snow Hill Island

 Snow Hill Island is an almost completely snowcapped island, 33 km long and 12 km wide, lying off the east coast of the Antarctic Peninsula.
 It is separated from James Ross Island to the north-east by Admiralty Sound and from Seymour Island to the north by Picnic Passage.
-It is one of several islands around the peninsula known as Graham Land, which is closer to Argentina and South America than any other part of the Antarctic continent.
+It is one of several islands around the peninsula known as Graham Land, which is closer to Chile, Argentina and South America than any other part of the Antarctic continent.

 History

 The island was discovered on 6 January 1843 by a British expedition under James Clark Ross who, uncertain of its connection with the mainland, named it Snow Hill because its snow cover stood out in contrast to the bare ground of nearby Seymour Island.
 Its insular character was determined in 1902 by the Swedish Antarctic Expedition in the ship Antarctic, under Otto Nordenskjöld, who spent the winters of 1901, 1902, and 1903 there, using it as a base to explore the neighbouring islands and the Nordenskjold Coast of the Antarctic Peninsula.
+The American artist Frank Wilbur Stokes, who was aboard the Antarctic, collected fossils from Snow Hill Island.
+After returning to the United States in 1903, those fossils were described by the palaeontologist Stuart Weller.
+They include bivalves, gastropods, ammonites, and a lobster.
+The lobster, Hoploparia stokesi, was the first arthropod described from Antarctica.